segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/react-native/index.md

 import GoogleAnalytics from '@segment/analytics-react-native-google-analytics'

 await analytics.setup('YOUR_WRITE_KEY', {
-  // Add any of your Device-based destinations.
+  // Add any of your Device-mode destinations.
   using: [Bugsnag, Branch, GoogleAnalytics]
   // ...
 })
 ```

-We recommend using Device-based destinations and Connection Modes sparingly to reduce the size of your application.
+We recommend using Device-mode destinations sparingly to reduce the size of your application.

 ## Anonymizing IP